 Installing laminate flooring is very easy to do yourself.
 All you will need is your pack of laminate flooring, your chosen underlay, scissors, tape, a hammer, nails and beading to go around the edges of the room.

 Once your subfloor is clean and dry, start by laying the underlay.
-Simply place the sheets side by side and tape together.
+Simply place the side of the sheet by side and tape together.
 Trim any excess underlay down and then tape at the seams until you have covered the floor.

 Read more about installing laminate flooring here: How to Install Laminate Floors